zaphodbeeblebrox3rd/Burst-A-Flat/README.md

 Let's start with the term "Flat".
 By flat, I am referring to a flat data file.
 This is a single file or a set of files that contain a significant amount of data for computation.

 Now, "Burst".
-Bursting is mostly a reference to a cloud bursting scenario where computational jobs need to be agnostic about where they obtain their data.
-In other words, all the

-The heart of the issue is that ultimately we all have some paradoxical wishes:
+"Cloud Bursting" is a buzz word that I dislike but I am using it here for a reason.
+I think that some workloads might be able to survive and thrive in a hybrid cloud and cloud bursting architecture.
+This project is meant to demonstrate examples of how this could be done.

+The name is also meant to be fun!
+Besides a demo of a concept, this project is a fully functional slurm playground.
+Other similar projects use containers to provide greater support for host OS and to run on the typical resources available to most machines.
+This project is a bit selfish in that it requires Ubuntu and at least 24 GB of memory.
+However I think the benefits are tremendous for anyone who wants to explore and kick the tires a bit.
+Maybe install some additional packages if you wish.

+Whether we are data scientists or HPC engineers we likely share some paradoxical wishes:
 1. A single source of truth on our storage
 2. Location-agnostic high-performance storage to be available at a single endpoint.
-3. Continue to support the smorgasboard of statistical applications and computational strategies in our industry.
+3. Continue to support the smorgasboard of statistical applications and computational strategies in our industries, regardless of what that industry may be.
 4. Petabyte (or even exabyte) storage for limitlessly reckless duplication and deduplication of data.
 5. A zero-effort solution

 Every existing worlkload is different and might need an investment of time to make this transition.
 There needs to be some collaboration and effort between the System Engineers behind the computational systems and the data scientists.
 It is difficult work.
-Perhaps an example workload architecture can demonstrate how to best prepare us for new, globally scalable workloads may help to guide our computational work going forward.

-Burst-A-Flat aspires to be just such an example.
-To be clear, this is not a complete solution for the woes experienced by HPC Engineers in a hybrid cloud computing scenario.
-This project is intended to inspire others; not merely a demonstration of a problem solved but as a mindset of adjusting our work on-premise, in the cloud, and hybrid computing environments so that our work is prepared to move to the next level.
+Burst-A-Flat aspires to provide an instructional example to start this path.
+This project is intended to inspire; not just to fix a specific problem.
+This is a workshop and demonstration of a problem solved, but more importantly this is a mindset of writing new code for new projects on-premise, in the cloud, and hybrid computing environments so that our work is prepared to move to the next level.

-In summary, this project provides a simulation of a workload built to scale from a few CPUs to gigantic proportions..
+In summary, this project provides a simulation of a workload built to scale from a few CPUs to gigantic proportions.
 This is one of, I hope, an array of examples in which different types of computational workloads can be architected ready for true cloud bursting.

 ## Architecture